KinesCeTI: A Modular and Size-Adaptable Force Feedback Glove with Interchangeable Actuation for the Index and Thumb: User studies

-In the Six-Hole Peg test, no failures occurred with the free hand and only four failures in total with the exoskeleton (each by a different participant in the third round).
-As these were rare events, no statistical analysis was conducted on failure rates.
-In contrast, execution times differed significantly between conditions.
-For each subject and condition, the average of the three repetitions was calculated.
-Since data were not normally distributed, results were analyzed using medians and IQRs across participants.
-Median task time was $19.99$~s (IQR $= 15.69$–$22.78$) with the exoskeleton, compared to $14.60$~s (IQR $= 12.79$–$16.21$) with the free hand.
-The median paired difference was $4.70$~s, 95\% CI [$3.52$, $6.80$].
+In the Six-Hole Peg test, no drops occurred with the free hand, and only four drops were observed with the exoskeleton (out of 60 rounds, 720 pick-and-place actions), each by a different participant in the third round.
+As drops were rare, no statistical analysis was conducted on drop counts.
+Execution times, however, differed significantly between conditions.
+For each subject and condition, times were averaged across three repetitions, and medians and IQRs were used due to non-normality.
+Median task time was $19.99$~s (IQR $= 15.69$–$22.78$) with the exoskeleton and $14.60$~s (IQR $= 12.79$–$16.21$) with the free hand, yielding a median paired difference of $4.70$~s, 95\% CI [$3.52$, $6.80$].
 A one-sided Wilcoxon signed-rank test confirmed longer times with the exoskeleton, $W = 210$, $z = 3.91$, $p < .001$, with a large effect size ($r = .88$).
-For descriptive context, mean times were $14.89 \pm 2.64$~s for the free hand and $20.48 \pm 4.94$~s for the exoskeleton, corresponding to a mean increase of $5.58 \pm 2.71$~s, or $36.5 \pm 13.5$\%.
-These findings show that use of the exoskeleton without feedback increased execution times and reduced performance efficiency.
-Nonetheless, aside from the four isolated failures, participants were still able to complete the manipulation task with the exoskeleton.
+For context, mean times were $14.89 \pm 2.64$~s (free hand) and $20.48 \pm 4.94$~s (exoskeleton), corresponding to a mean increase of $5.58 \pm 2.71$~s, or $36.5 \pm 13.5$\%.
+During this test, the exoskeleton was used passively, without applying any force feedback.
+Under this condition, longer execution times were observed compared to the free hand condition.
+The increased execution times may reflect constraints introduced by the exoskeleton’s structure and kinematics.
+Nonetheless, aside from the four isolated drops, participants were still able to complete the manipulation task with the exoskeleton.

 NASA-TLX scores were compared between free hand and exoskeleton conditions using one-sided Wilcoxon signed-rank tests, under the alternative hypothesis that workload would be higher with the exoskeleton (Fig.~\ref{fig:test1_NASATLX_Plot} and Table~\ref{tab:test1_NASATLX_results}).
 After Bonferroni-Holm correction, the exoskeleton condition was rated significantly higher in mental demand, physical demand, effort, frustration and overall workload (all $p < .05$, \text{one-sided}).
-Surprisingly, temporal demand and performance did not show statistically significant differences (p = .89 and .5, respectively), even though objectively measured metrics indicate otherwise.
+Temporal demand and performance showed no significant differences (p = .89 and .5, respectively), despite objectively measured metrics indicating otherwise.